 Manage class diagram

-The context menu in the diagram editor provides the ability to perform different tasks while you work with diagrams.
-You can view members of the class, add new, delete the existing ones, see implementations, check parent classes, perform basic refactoring, add notes, etc.
+When working with diagrams, use the context menu in the diagram editor to perform different tasks.
+You can view members of the class, add new, delete the existing ones, see implementations, check parent classes, perform basic refactoring, add notes, and so on.

 Add an existing class to a diagram

-- In the search field that opens, start typing a name of the class you want to add.
-IntelliJ IDEA displays the list of suggestions.
-If you want to add a class that is out of the project scope, select the Include non-project items option.
+If you want to add a class that is out of the project scope, select the Include non-project items checkbox.

 Add new members to a class